Static Website on AWS with CI/CD (S3 + CloudFront)

 Context

-This project was built to host a fast, secure and globally distributed static website on AWS.
+This project was built to create a fast, secure and low-maintenance portfolio site on AWS.
 It is used in production to serve this website.

 Key constraints: